 Many PMBOK Study apps are also available on Google Play.

-Additional Option: If a PMBOK Card Deck & Dice create too much ‘randomness’ in the game – your team can also consider only using the dice (but not the cards).
+Additional Option: If a PMBOK Card Deck & Dice create too much ‘randomness’ in the game, use only the dice.
+Remove the cards from the game.
+Use only the dice if the combination creates excessive randomness.
+This means not using the cards.
 This would further emphasize the challenges discussed when moving around the board.

 Identifying the Project to use with the Game Board

-The narrative used during play is flexible and allows the ‘project manager to lead’ the discussion, building out the storyline/project business case as the players move through the board.
+The narrative used during play is flexible.
+It allows the ‘project manager to lead’ the discussion.
+The storyline/project business case builds out as the players move through the board.

 Ideal Project Characteristics: Enterprise, Complex, Layered, and Relevant.